Starwaster/DeadlyReentry/Readme_DREC.txt

 v4 === \/
 *Removed :Final from custom.cfg
 *Moved tech defines to part cfgs
-*Added new decouplers, using Sentmassen's new texture.
+*Added decouplers, used Sentmassen's new texture.
 *Fixed explode-on-launch/switch bug
 *Added possibility to manually set G Tolerance (Add a ModuleAeroReentry, with the key gTolerance = x , to your part cfg) *Fixed volume to use Ship volume setting.